racherb/dayendar/README.md

 ## Contributing

+### Collaborate with us, you're welcome

 PRs are welcome!
 Please open an issue first to discuss any major changes.

 If you would like to contribute to the development of "**Dayendar**", we encourage you to do so!

 Please read the contribution guidelines defined in [CONTRIBUTING](CONTRIBUTING.md) before submitting your changes, read also our governance guideline [GOBERNANCE](GOBERNANCE.md) and our code of conduct [CODE OF CONDUCT](CODE_OF_CONDUCT.md).

 Please note that contributions must be signed.
-Sign commits by adding the ```-S`` option when executing:
+Sign commits by adding the `-S` option when executing `commit`:

  ```bash
  git commit -S -m "Your comment"
  ```

 Important: To sign your contributions you will need to set up a GPG key and configure Git as described in the [GENERATING GPG KEY](GENERATING_GPG_KEY.md) document.

+### We are looking for new maintainers

+If you want to be part of Dayendar's team of maintainers then generate a PR in the document [OWNERS.md](OWNERS.md) and leave us your details.
+We will contact you as soon as possible.

 ## License